 Routine screening tests such as mammograms for breast cancer, pap smears for cervical cancer, and colonoscopies for colorectal cancer are crucial.
 These tests can detect abnormalities before symptoms appear, allowing for early intervention.

 Early detection significantly increases survival rates.
-For example, early-stage breast cancer has a five-year survival rate of 99%, compared to 27% for late-stage detection.
+For example, early-stage breast cancer can have a five-year survival rate of 99%, when appropriate treatment is available and provided in a timely manner, compared to 27% for late-stage detection.
 Regular screenings can lead to prompt treatment, reducing cancer mortality.

 Public awareness and education about the importance of screening can encourage more people to participate in these life-saving tests.
 Healthcare providers should ensure accessible and affordable screening services to reach a broader population, especially in underserved areas.